 Visit a lavender farm (and some cows)

-Spend the rest of the day taking photos of cows and visit a lavender farm.
+Spend the rest of the day taking photos of cows and visiting a lavender farm.
 Just take a drive around and you’ll find plenty of these.

 See more seal babies at a waterfall

-⇒ Accommodation: There aren’t that many options in Kaikoura since it’s a pretty small town, so book early!
-You can find more options at HotelsCombined.com.
+⇒ Where to stay in Kaikoura: There aren’t that many options in Kaikoura since it’s a pretty small town, so book early!
+There are some pretty swanky beachfront properties you can find at Booking.com.

 Days 3-4: Franz Josef / Lake Matheson